oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Observe Workloads details panel, all the workloads running in the namespace *wpexapp* are listed grouped by workload types.
 Click on the Expand All checkbox, to view important details of filtered workload such as Namespace, Name, Status and Age.
     ![expandAll-workload-details](images/expandall-workload-details.png)

-    - Pods by workloads will show all the pods in the namespace *wpexapp*.
+    - Pods by workloads will show all the pods grouped by all workloads in the namespace *wpexapp*.

     - Telemetry Panel will show the data now in the context of the namespace *wpexapp*.
 Use the arrows above first & below the fourth widget to view all the widgets.

     - Events section will now show all events logged under *wpexapp* namespace.
+If no events visible for last 60 minutes, try adjusting the time range to 24 hrs.
       ![workload-view-events](images/workload-view-events.png)

 ### **Task 3.2: Incrementally add workloads (running in "wpexapp") to workload filter and nodes to nodes filter in workload tab.** ###